JRKagumba/running-calculator/README.md

 ## Background and Motivation

+### Converter and Calculator
-As a runner that travels between the US and Canada frequently, I have found that I have had to do metric-imperial conversions often during my training.
+As a runner who travels between the US and Canada frequently, I have found it very convenient to have tools for converting between metric and imperial units because I have come across race courses, training programs, and other resources that alternate between these units of measurement.
 Some are simple, i.e distance but some are a bit challenging like 'mm:ss/mile' to 'mm:ss/km' or mph.

-Also, as I've been training treadmills quite often, having a tool that converts treadmill speed with incline to approximate 'on ground speed' is quite useful.
+### Treadmill Speed Converter

+I've had to do quite a few runs on the treadmill during my training, doing so I found that treadmill speeds and on ground speeds are not directly comparable.
+The speed displayed on a treadmill is the speed at which the belt is moving under your feet, while on ground speed is the actual speed at which you are moving through the air.
+There are several factors that can affect your on ground speed, including the incline of the treadmill, the length of your stride, and the effect of wind resistance.
+A tool to convert treadmill speed to on ground speed can help me more accurately compare my treadmill runs to my outdoor runs and track my progress over time.

 ## Key Features